Updated July 2023

 Before you submit your short story, poems, personal essay, or book manuscript to literary editors or agents, it’s vital that your work is proofread.
-For the best results, the experts at Writer’s Relief recommend trusting the fresh eyes of a grammar-savvy friend or a professional proofreader to proofread your work, but that’s not always possible.
-Professional proofing can be pricey, and you may not know anyone qualified to review your work.
+For the best results, the experts at Writer’s Relief recommend trusting the fresh eyes of a grammar-savvy friend or, better yet, send your work to Writer’s Relief for a great proofreading experience.
+But that’s not always possible.
 Since you’re so familiar with your writing, it can be tricky to be your own proofreader—but if you’re diligent, it can be done.
 Follow these 7 tips for accurately proofreading your own work to get the best results.

 Tips For Proofreading Your Own Work